Bungo Stray Dogs: Anime

 On 21 July 2018, it was announced that the series would receive a third season.
 The cast and staff would reprise their roles from the previous two seasons.
 The third season premiered from 12 April 2019 and ended on 28 June 2019, being broadcast on Tokyo MX, TVA, KBS, SUN, BS11, and Wowow.
 Granrodeo performed the third seasons' opening theme "Setsuna no Ai" (セツナの愛) and Luck Life performed the third season's ending theme "Lily".
 Funimation released the simuldub on 17 May 2019.

 In June 2020, Kadokawa announced that an anime television series adaptation of the spin-off manga, Bungo Stray Dogs Wan!, was in production.
 Satonobu Kikuchi directed the series, with Kazuyuki Fudeyasu handling series composition, Hiromi Daimi designing the characters, and Bones and Nomad handling production.
 The main cast members reprised their roles.
 The series aired from 13 January to 31 March 2021 on Tokyo MX, BS11, MBS, Wowow.

 On 7 November 2021, it was announced that the series would receive a fourth season.
 The fourth season premiered on 4 January 2023 and ended on 29 March 2023.
 Screen Mode performed the opening theme "True Story", and Luck Life performed the ending theme "Shirushi" (しるし).

 On 29 March 2023, it was announced that the series would receive a fifth season.
 It premiered on 12 July 2023 and ended on 20 September 2023.
 The opening theme is "Tetsu no Ori" (鉄の檻) by Granrodeo, while the ending theme is "Kiseki" (軌跡) by Luck Life.

 On 1 November 2025, it was announced that Bungo Stray Dogs Wan! would receive a second season, with the staff and cast members reprising their roles.
-It is set to premiere in 2026.
+It is set to premiere in July 2026.

-The anime is licensed in North America by Crunchyroll (formerly known as Funimation) with home video distribution, and in the United Kingdom by Anime Limited.
+The anime is licensed in North America by Crunchyroll (formerly known as Funimation) with home video distribution.